NuGet/docs.microsoft.com-nuget/docs/reference/NuGet-Client-SDK.md

 > [!Note]
 > NuGet servers are free to interpret a package delete request as a "hard delete", "soft delete", or "unlist".
 > For example, nuget.org interprets the package delete request as an "unlist".
 For more information about this
-> practice, see the [Deleted Packages](../nuget-org/policies/deleting-packages.md) policy.
+> practice, see the [Deleting Packages](../nuget-org/policies/deleting-packages.md) policy.

 [!code-csharp[DeletePackage](~/../nuget-samples/NuGetProtocolSamples/Program.cs?name=DeletePackage)]